jeremykpark/rawr_agent/README.md

 |   / / _ \ \/\/ /|   /
 |_|_\/_/ \_\_/\_/ |_|_\

-🦖 Read and Write Report (RAWR) Agent 🦖 an Nvidia AIQ Workflow template by Jeremy K
+🦖 READ AND WRITE REPORT (RAWR) Agent 🦖 an Nvidia AIQ Workflow template by Jeremy K

 Uses the Nvidia AIQ toolkit to ask an LLM to review an image from the internet url or a local file, and extract the json data out of it using a prompt of your choosing.
 The extracted data is then used to write a custom report using the Report Creator template system, displaying the data in a single file html readable format.